 NEW HOME CONSTRUCTION

-Since 1985, Morris Habitat for Humanity (MHfH) has built or rehabbed many homes making a difference in the lives of every Habitat Homeowner who wished to own their own home.
+Since 1985, Morris Habitat for Humanity has built or rehabbed many homes making a difference in the lives of every Habitat homeowner who wished to own their own home.
 For future home building efforts, the Morris Habitat staff works to ensure that we have a promising pipeline of projects established.
-Our program also includes developing other housing solutions to help low income homeowners stay in their homes through a program with Habitat International to work with low income neighborhoods focusing on neighborhood revitalization initiatives and asset and community building efforts.
+Our affordable housing program also includes developing other housing solutions to help low income homeowners stay in their homes through a program with Habitat International to work with low income neighborhoods focusing on neighborhood revitalization initiatives and asset and community building efforts.

-In addition to the work in designated neighborhoods working with neighborhood revitalization, our home repair and A Brush With Kindness programs assist, low-income, elderly and/or disabled homeowners whose incomes are too low for repairs needed to maintain a decent, safe and affordable home.
+In addition to the work in designated neighborhoods working with neighborhood revitalization, our home repair and A Brush With Kindness programs assist, low-income, elderly and/or disabled homeowners whose incomes are too low for repairs needed to maintain decent, safe and affordable housing.
 We also assist other charities with minor capital projects.

 Morris Habitat holds a zero interest mortgage.
 The monthly payments from Habitat families provide some of the capital for future projects.
 In addition, the purchase price of the housing units sold to the selected families will be established solely by Habitat using its calculations and methodology.
-The homes will carry a 30 year deed restriction and must resell to another qualified low-income family.
+The homes will carry a 30-year deed restriction and must resell to another qualified low-income family.